Exploring IoT Communication Protocols: Thread vs. Bluetooth, Zigbee, and BLE

 What is BLE IOT?

-Its primary advantage is energy efficiency, allowing devices to operate on just 0.01 to 0.5 watts, which can extend battery life to over a year.
+Its main benefit is that of being energy efficient, enabling the devices to run on minimal watts of 0.01 to 0.5 watts, which can extend battery life to more than a year.

 Operating on the same 2.4 GHz radio band as classic Bluetooth, BLE transmits data at a maximum speed of about 1 Mbps but does so more slowly to conserve power.